Updated: 7 days ago

 Size - The Common Raven is about 30% larger than the American Crow.
 Size can be tough to use, so only use it as a key with the other items listed above.

 Sound is one of the easiest identification keys for the American Crow vs the Common Raven.
+If you like to make silly sounds while reading bird posts on the toilet, here is your favorite section.

 American Crow Sounds